mlwin-de/BenchEmbedd/README.md

 ## Develop your own System

-In order to benchmark your system online, you need to create a Hobbit GitLab account and push your system as a docker image and a meta data file to a repository.

-To be able to upload a system in the HOBBIT platform it is necessary to register on [HOBBIT GitLab](https://git.project-hobbit.eu/).
-You need to upload your System as a docker image and a meta-data file to the repository.

 #### Write your system
 The file TransEtest.java provides an example of how a system should look like.
 You can use this file as a base to implement other link prediction systems.
 The method 'test_triple' contains the most important part of the link prediction model.